hippiehunter/dblbook/src/common/control_flow.md

 end
 ```

 ## Unconditional control flow
 Unconditional control flow refers to DBL statements that alter the sequential execution of code without evaluating conditions.
 These instructions, such as`**"such as"?
 Or is this the full list?` GOTO, EXIT, EXITLOOP, and NEXTLOOP, jump to a specific point in the code or terminate loops prematurely, regardless of any loop conditions.
 Because these statements don't have their own conditions, they are almost always paired with an IF.

-- **EXIT** (`EXIT[label]`) - The EXIT statement transfers control to the END statement of the current BEGIN-END block.
+The **EXIT** statement (`EXIT[label]`) transfers control to the END statement of the current BEGIN-END block.
 If there are nested BEGIN-END blocks, you can use an optional label with EXIT to specify which block you want to exit.
 The label corresponds to a label on a BEGIN statement. `**example?`

-- **GOTO** (`GOTO label` or `GOTO(label[, ...]), selector`) - The GOTO statement redirects execution control to a specific label.
+The **GOTO** statement (`GOTO label` or `GOTO(label[, ...]), selector`) redirects execution control to a specific label.
 You can specify a single label directly or use a list of labels with a selector.
 The selector is an expression that selects an element from the list of labels (1 for the first label, 2 for the second, and so on).
 If the value of the selector is less than 1 or more than the number of labels, execution continues with the statement following the GOTO.
 You may see the computed GOTO form in your codebase, but it's best to use one of the more structured control flow options such as USING. `**Example of the version with the selector?
 Or do we not want to supply an example for GOTO since no one should use it?`

-- **EXITLOOP** - This statement is used to break out of a loop prematurely.
+The **EXITLOOP** statement is used to break out of a loop prematurely.
 When EXITLOOP is executed, it terminates the current loop (DO-FOREVER, FOR, REPEAT, WHILE, etc.), and control is transferred to the statement immediately after the loop. `**example?`

-- **NEXTLOOP** - Use NEXTLOOP when you want to terminate the current iteration of a loop, but not all remaining iterations.
+Use **NEXTLOOP** when you want to terminate the current iteration of a loop, but not all remaining iterations.
 After executing NEXTLOOP, control goes to the next iteration of the current loop (DO, FOR, REPEAT, WHILE, etc.). `**example?`

 As a best practice, limit or eliminate the use of GOTO, as it can make code difficult to read and maintain.
 Structured control flow with loops, conditionals, and routine calls is preferable.
 EXIT and EXITLOOP, however, can be very useful for managing control flow, especially when you need to leave a loop or block due to an error condition or when a certain condition is met.
 NEXTLOOP is also a handy tool when you want to skip the current iteration and continue with the next one.